-At June 30, 2023, the Company had consolidated cash of \$8.50 million (December 31, 2022 - \$10.98 million) to apply against current liabilities of \$10.74 million (December 31, 2022 - \$26.60 million).
+At September 30, 2023, the Company had consolidated cash of \$217,000 (December 31, 2022 - \$10.98 million) to apply against current liabilities of \$12.94 million (December 31, 2022 - \$26.60 million).

-The primary use of cash during the six months ended June 30, 2023, was for funding operating activities of \$20.53 million (June 30, 2022 - \$9.11 million), mainly to fund operations in Colombia.
-Sources of cash during the six months ended June 30, 2023, comprised the proceeds from closing the strategic arrangement with JCHX to jointly develop the Alacran Project and the short-term loan provided by Ivanhoe Electric, which are both disclosed under the heading "Corporate Activities."
+Uses of cash during the nine months ended September 30, 2023, included funding operating activities of \$28.59 million (September 30, 2022 - \$15.51 million), mainly associated with operations in Colombia, and settling the series of short-term loans with Ivanhoe Electric described under the heading "Corporate Activities."
+Sources of cash during the nine months ended September 30, 2023, comprised the proceeds from closing the strategic arrangement with JCHX to jointly develop the Alacran Project and the US\$4 million short-term loan provided by Ivanhoe Electric.

-The Company believes that it has adequate resources to maintain its minimum near-term obligations, including general corporate activities, based on its cash position, the strategic arrangement with JCHX for the joint-development of the Alacran Project and its ability to pursue additional sources of financing, including equity placements.
+The Company believes that it has adequate resources to maintain its minimum near-term obligations, including general corporate activities, based on the strategic arrangement with JCHX for the joint-development of the Alacran Project, the US\$4 million Debenture from Ivanhoe Electric, the US\$4 million advanced to CMH by JCHX and the Company's ability to pursue additional sources of financing, including equity placements.